- Yarra's first Climate Emergency Plan

 - Facilitated the installation of two new fast electric vehicle chargers at the Collingwood library car park for public use.

-- Created climate adapted green spaces by harvesting more stormwater to irrigate our parks.
+- Created climate adapted green spaces by harvesting more stormwater to irrigate our parks, with over 10% of our total water consumption now coming from alternative sources.

 - Introduced zero carbon standards for new commercial and multi-residential developments.